Ole J. Forsberg, Ph.D.

 This constitutes the primary substantive focus of my ten-year research plan.
 For the full plan, add two book-length projects.
 The first is a statistical meta-analysis of the Democratic Peace Thesis.
 Few need to be reminded that there is no empirically-supported conclusion concerning the Thesis except that democracies do not war with other democracies under the appropriate definitions.
 Unfortunately, beyond this point, the empirical evidence of a general pacifism among and between democracies is lacking.
 Different researchers and different studies have supported the two different sides.
 My goal is to evaluate, analyze, and synthesize the existing literature into a coherent whole, by examining the statistical techniques the researchers used and how the assumptions underlying those techniques can tell us more about the reality than just the results of the studies themselves.

 The second book-length project was to publish my dissertation.
 However, that has already been accomplished.
 VDM-Verlag, published a revised version of my dissertation under the title Terrorism and Nationalism: Theory, Causes and Causers.
 2007.
-(Saarbrücken, Germany: VDM-Verlag).
+(Saarbrücken, Germany: VDM-Verlag). [get this book]

 These projects should take me through the next ten years and beyond.
 The field of terrorism will not cease to be a rich source of interest (or data points) in the years ahead, neither will the Democratic Peace Thesis.
 A proffered answer can do nothing but raise more questions.
 But, that is the fundamental strength of science—the never-ending creation of questions from the answers.